celestinestudiosllc/ai-action-authorization-test-harness/README.md

 3. Decide ALLOW or DENY

-4. Produce a verifiable audit log
+4. Produce an audit log

+5. Produce a human-readable report

+6. Produce a CSV analysis report

-This allows teams to experiment with pre-execution governance models before connecting an AI to real tools.
+This allows teams to explore governance controls before connecting AI to production systems.

 ---